openmanuscript/openmanuscript/tools/README.md

 	- ``--chapterdesc`` print a chapter description, if there is one, instead of the chapter.
 	- ``--chaptersummary`` print a chapter summary, if there is one, instead of the chapter.
 	- ``--excludesections`` if there are sections in scenes surrounded by arbitrary html tags, exclude those whose tags are listed in this arg.
-Otherwise, they are included.
-See example below.
+Note that sections must either by included or excluded, to prevent errors.
+	- ``--includesections`` if there are sections in scenes surrounded by arbitrary html tags, include those whose tags are listed in this arg.
+Note that sections must either by included or excluded, to prevent errors.
 	- ``--filescenesep`` print the scene filename, instead of the normal ``###`` between scenes.
 	- ``--notes`` print **notes** content in each scene, if present.
 - Formatting